Freddy's Dead: The Final Nightmare: Box office

 Freddy's Dead: The Final Nightmare made $12.9 million in its opening weekend, which was the highest opening weekend of the series until the release of Freddy vs. Jason and the biggest September opening at the time, ranking number 1 at the box office.
 In its second weekend it made $6.6 million and remained in the top spot, before falling to number 4 in its third weekend.
 After its initial run, the film grossed $34.9 million in the United States and Canada, making it the fifth-highest-grossing film in the series.
+In the UK, the film spent one week at the top of the box office.

 Critical response

-The film holds a 23% positive rating on film review aggregator website Rotten Tomatoes based on 40 reviews, with an average rating of 3.8/10.
+The review aggregation website Rotten Tomatoes reported that out of 40 critic reviews, 23% of them were positive, with an average rating of 3.8/10.
 The site's critical consensus reads, "Reducing the once-terrifying Dream Reaper into a goofy caricature, this joyless climax will leave audiences hoping Freddy stays dead."
 It is the second lowest rated Elm Street movie on the website, ahead of only the 2010 remake.
+Metacritic assigned the film a weighted average score of 39 out of 100, based on 14 critics, indicating "generally unfavorable" reviews.
 Austin Chronicle wrote, "Freddy Krueger ... has devolved from the horrific, ill-defined phantasm posited in the original film, into a bland and annoyingly predictable bogeyman loved by kids everywhere."

 The song "Why Was I Born?
-(Freddy's Dead)", written for the film, was nominated for a Golden Raspberry Award for Worst Original Song.
-In the 2010 documentary Never Sleep Again, Lisa Zane commented that she had submitted a Bond-esque ballad called "The Worst Is Over" for use over the end credits but "Why Was I Born" was chosen instead.
+(Freddy's Dead)", written for the film by Iggy Pop and Whitey Kirst, was nominated for a Golden Raspberry Award for Worst Original Song at the 12th Golden Raspberry Awards.
+In the 2010 documentary Never Sleep Again, Lisa Zane commented that she had submitted a James Bond-esque ballad called "The Worst Is Over" for use over the end credits but "Why Was I Born" was chosen instead.
 Director Rachel Talalay had worked with Iggy Pop on the 1990 film Cry-Baby and offered him the chance to compose a song for the film.